 A. Any reckless or intentional act, occurring on or off campus, that produces mental, emotional, or physical pain, discomfort, embarrassment, humiliation, or ridicule directed toward other students or groups (regardless of their willingness to participate), that is required or expected for affiliation or initiation.
 This includes any activity, whether it is presented as optional or required, that places individuals in a position of servitude as a condition of affiliation or initiation.
 Hazing is strictly prohibited by the University.
 Any individual or organization found in violation of this policy is subject to disciplinary action and/or criminal prosecution.
 Retaliation against any person who is involved or cooperates with an investigation of hazing is strictly prohibited.
-If you are aware of an incident of Hazing, you must report such incident to the Office of the Assistant Dean of Students & Director of Student Development.
+If you are aware of an incident of Hazing, you must report such incident to the Office of Student Conduct & Community Standards.